sschuez/rails-template/README.md

 * simple_form (preconfigured with Bootstrap)

 # Layouts
 I added a navbar, a footer and some alerts.
-Fontawesome is configured, too (For icons).
+Fontawesome, as well as bootstrap is configured for icons.
 The whole css is done via dartsass-rails.
 I have created a structure to organise the sass-stylesheets under your assets:
 * components
 * pages